assaabloy-ppi/salt-channel-js/readme.md

 4. 'ready' - After handshake execution.
 Only state where it is possible to send or receive messages.
 5. 'last' - From when a LastFlag has been read or set until the message has been dispatched to the callback or sent on the WebSocket.
 After 'last' the Salt Channel enters the 'closed' state.
 6. 'error' - During onError callback.
 After 'error' the Salt Channel enters the 'closed' state.
-7. 'closed' - After an error has occurred or when a packet with LastFlag set has been sent or received.
+7. 'closed' - After an error has occurred, when a packet with LastFlag set has been sent or received, or if the WebSocket is the 'closed' or 'closing' states.
 A Salt Channel that has entered the 'closed' state remains in the 'closed' state.
+8. 'waiting' - If the WebSocket is in the 'connecting' state.

 To get the current state of Salt Channel: